citp/privacy-policy-historical/p/pa/pay/payasugym.com.md

 **14. OPENING HOURS**

 Gym opening hours will be clearly shown on the website.
-For some gyms the price of the 1-day ePass will vary by peak and off-peak times.
+For some gyms the price of the 1-day Pass will vary by peak and off-peak times.
 Peak and off-peak times may vary within a particular day and be different for days of the week.
 Peak and off-peak opening hours will be clearly shown on the website and iPhone application.
-A 1-day ePass bought for off-peak period will only work for an off-peak period.
-An ePass bought for a peak period will be valid for peak and off-peak periods.
+A 1-day Pass bought for off-peak period will only work for an off-peak period.
+A Pass bought for a peak period will be valid for peak and off-peak periods.
 During bank holidays and other occasion the gym may change opening times without informing payasUgym, however we aim to keep the information on payasUgym as up-to-date and correct as possible for our customers.

 **15. FEEDBACK ON GYMS**

 You are able to leave feedback on the gyms you have visited.
 Unlike other feedback websites all of the feedback on payasUgym has been left by customers that have visited the gym in question.
-Once you have redeemed an ePass at a gym you will automatically be prompted to leave rated feedback for gyms on a number of criteria and you will also be able to write a short comment on your experience.
+Once you have redeemed a Pass at a gym you will automatically be prompted to leave rated feedback for gyms on a number of criteria and you will also be able to write a short comment on your experience.
 All feedback will be used to provide feedback to gym Partners to help them improve the customer experience they offer.
 Free text feedback is published if deemed to be a fair and true representation of a customer’s experience. payasUgym will share all customer feedback with the gym in question and may allow the partner gym to respond to feedback where appropriate.
 By agreeing to these Terms & Conditions you agree to only provide helpful and constructive feedback that represents and honest account of your experiences.
 We really appreciate your time to help other gym users and our Partner gyms by leaving feedback on your experiences.

 **16. FRIEND REFERRAL SCHEME**

-As a payasUgym customer you can introduce your friends to payasUgym and be rewarded with 'eWallet credit' if that customer completes the necessary steps.
-For each customer that uses your referral code when registering and then goes on to purchase and redeem one ePass you will be rewarded with £5 worth of 'Friend credit'.
-'Friend Credit' can be used to purchase ePasses just like normal eWallet credit you have added.
+As a payasUgym customer you can introduce your friends to payasUgym and be rewarded with 'Account credit' if that customer completes the necessary steps.
+For each customer that uses your referral code when registering and then goes on to purchase and redeem one Pass you will be rewarded with £5 worth of 'Friend credit'.
+'Friend Credit' can be used to purchase Passes just like normal Account credit you have added.
 The 'Friend credit' is not refundable and therefore cannot be withdrawn from your account.
 Where applicable 'Friend Credit' will be used before 'Added Credit' (credit you have added) for any purchases.
 The friend that you refer will receive £5 bonus credit, the terms and condition of which are explained below under ‘Bonus Schemes’.

 **17. BONUS SCHEMES**

 From time to time payasUgym will run 'Bonus Schemes'.
 By fulfilling the necessary steps you will be rewarded with 'Bonus Credit'.
 Bonus credit is not refundable and therefore cannot be withdrawn from your account.
-All 'Bonus Credit' is valid for a period of 30-days from the point it is added to a User's eWallet.
+All 'Bonus Credit' is valid for a period of 30-days from the point it is added to a User's Account.
 Where applicable 'Bonus Credit' will be used before 'Friend Credit' and 'Added Credit' (credit you have added) for any purchases. payasUgym reserves the right to stop any Bonus Scheme without notice.
 Any customer who has entered a valid bonus code before the Bonus Scheme has finished will be awarded 'Bonus Credit' if the necessary steps within the specified timeframe are completed even if these steps are completed after the Bonus Scheme has finished.
 'Bonus Schemes' cannot be used in conjunction with any other offers.

 a.         £5 Introduction Offer: This offer allows customer to enter a specific 'Bonus Code' at registration and when they have completed the necessary steps (if necessary) within the timeframe they are award 'Bonus Credit'.
 The 'Bonus Code' can be a code sent from a friend through a Referral Scheme or this code may be completely independent.
-For each customer that uses this 'Bonus Code' when registering and then goes on to purchase and redeem one ePass within the specified timeframe they will be rewarded with £5 worth of 'Bonus Credit'.
+For each customer that uses this 'Bonus Code' when registering and then goes on to purchase and redeem one Pass within the specified timeframe they will be rewarded with £5 worth of 'Bonus Credit'.
 Once the 'Bonus Code' has been activated at registration the customer has 30-days to redeem a pass to be awarded the 'Bonus Credit'.
 Cannot be used in conjunction with any other offers.

 b.
 First Pass Free Introductory Offer: This allows the customer to purchase their first pass free if it is equal to or under £15.
-You are not able to purchase ePass greater than £15 with this promotion.
-You cannot use real money combined with this offer to purchase an ePass more expensive than £15.
-First Pass Free is only applicable for 1-day ePasses and not any other types of ePasses or products.
+You are not able to purchase Pass greater than £15 with this promotion.
+You cannot use real money combined with this offer to purchase a Pass more expensive than £15.
+First Pass Free is only applicable for 1-day Passes and not any other types of Passes or products.
 A pass purchased with a First Pass Free promotion cannot be refunded and will be valid for 30 days for you to redeem.

 c.
-15% off 1-Day ePasses: This promotion gives you 15% off the cost of an ePass and is only applicable for 1-day ePasses and not any other types of ePasses or products.
+15% off 1-Day Passes: This promotion gives you 15% off the cost of a Pass and is only applicable for 1-day Passes and not any other types of Passes or products.

 **18. FURTHER INFORMATION**